vickydotbat/nwnlogrotator_linux/README.md

 To version control and share your organized logs on GitHub:

-1. **Option 1: Keep logs in the script directory (recommended for portability)**
+1. **Option 1: Keep logs in the script directory (recommended for portability)** Leave `OUT_DIR` as default (script directory).
-   Leave `OUT_DIR="."` (default).
 This keeps logs as subdirectories within the script's folder, making the entire setup self-contained and portable.
 You can clone the repo anywhere and run the script without additional configuration.
    Initialize Git in the script directory:
    ```bash
    git init